 Place minced pork, Chinese mushroom, salted egg yolks and whites and ginger into a heat-resistant plate.

-L-R: add cornflour, sesame oil, light soy sauce, warm water and dash of white pepper into the minced pork, mix well
+Add cornflour, sesame oil, light soy sauce, warm water and dash of white pepper into the minced pork, mix well.

 Reason for adding cornflour is to bind all the ingredients together and also to have a smooth silky feel to it.